 Child and Family Services (CFS) provides resource and referral services to students, faculty, and staff.
-Information about the Campus Children's Center (480/921-2737), Child

-Development Laboratory (480/965-7267), Child Study Laboratory (480/965-5320), and the College of Education Preschool (480/965-2510) may be obtained at CFS or by calling the programs directly.
+Information about the Campus Children's Center (480/921-2737), Child Development Laboratory (480/965-7267), Child Study Laboratory (480/965-5320), and the College of Education Preschool (480/965-2510) may be obtained at CFS or by calling the programs directly.
 CFS maintains a child care referral database and coordinates workshops and discussion groups on child and elder care issues.
-Educational materials and listings of additional on- and off-campus activities, programs, and services for children and their families are available at the CFS office, MU 14C.
+CFS also provides information on child care subsidies, one-time emergency funds, and the location of infant care facilities.
+Educational materials and listings of additional on- and off-campus activities, programs, and services for children and their families are available at the CFS office.
+MU 14C.